2024 DRI Appellate Advocacy Seminar

 CLE Information

-Earn up to TBD hours of continuing legal education hours (CLE) From this seminar.
+Earn up to 10.50 hours of continuing legal education hours (CLE), including 1.00 hour of Ethics from this seminar.

 View CLE Credit by State